BBVA/mercury-dataschema/README.md

 As an idea (there are plenty of them, though), it is particularly useful when preprocessing datasets.
 Having to specify the typical `categorical_cols` and `coninuous_cols` is over!

+## Mercury project at BBVA

+Mercury is a collaborative library that was developed by the Advanced Analytics community at BBVA.
+Originally, it was created as an [InnerSource](https://en.wikipedia.org/wiki/Inner_source) project but after some time, we decided to release certain parts of the project as Open Source.
+That's the case with the `mercury-dataschema` package.

+If you're interested in learning more about the Mercury project, we recommend reading this blog [post](https://www.bbvaaifactory.com/mercury-acelerando-la-reutilizacion-en-ciencia-de-datos-dentro-de-bbva/) from www.bbvaaifactory.com

+## User installation

+The easiest way to install `mercury-dataschema` is using ``pip``:

+    pip install -U mercury-dataschema

 ## Example

 ```python